-12.2 Timer/Counter 2
+7.3 Timer/Counter 2

 Timer/Counter 2 is a 16 bit up/down counter which is configured by the T2MOD register and controlled by the T2CON register.
 Timer/Counter 2 is equipped with a capture/reload capability.
 As with the Timer 0 and Timer 1 counters, there exists considerable flexibility in selecting and controlling the clock, and in defining the operating mode.
 The clock source for Timer/Counter 2 may be selected for either the external T2 pin (C/T2 = 1) or the crystal oscillator, which is divided by 12 or 4 (C/T2 = 0).
 The clock is then enabled when TR2 is a 1, and disabled when TR2 is a 0.
+The modes available on Timer 2 are described below.